Who are the big six energy providers?

 Is the big six still the big six?

-However, there are a huge number of smaller suppliers gaining a greater foothold in the UK, and they are not only having an influence on the number of customers the big six supply, but they are also redefining what the big six are.
+However, smaller suppliers have started gaining a greater foothold in the UK.
+They're not only having an influence on the number of customers the big six supply, but they're also redefining what the big six are.

 In December 2019, SSE announced that it had reached an agreement with OVO for the latter company to acquire its customer portfolio.